-On June 5, 2023, the Company issued \$750.0 million of its 5.750% Senior Notes due June 5, 2033.
+On June 5, 2023, the Company issued \$750.0 million of its 5,750% Senior Notes due June 5, 2033, with interest on the notes payable on June 5 and December 5 of each year, commencing on December 5, 2023.
+The notes are redeemable at the applicable redemption price, subject to the terms described in the indenture for the notes.
+However, the notes (i) may not be redeemed at any time prior to June 5, 2026 without approval of the Bermuda Monetary Authority (the "BMA") and (ii) may not be redeemed or repaid at any time if enhanced capital requirements, as established by the BMA, would be breached immediately before or after giving effect to the redemption or repayment of such notes, unless, in each case, RenaissanceRe replaces the capital represented by the notes to be redeemed or repaid with capital having equal or better capital treatment as the notes under applicable BMA rules.
+The notes contain various covenants including limitations on mergers and consolidations, and restrictions as to the disposition of, and the placing of liens on, the stock of designated subsidiaries.
 The Company received net proceeds of approximately \$741.0 million from the offering of senior notes after deducting the underwriting discounts and estimated offering expenses payable by the Company.
 The Company used the net proceeds from this offering to fund a portion of the cash consideration for the Validus Acquisition, which closed on November 1, 2023, to pay related costs and expenses, and for general corporate purposes.
 See "Note 3.
 Acquisition of Validus" for additional information regarding the Validus Acquisition.